NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 There were only some clinical data from TEC-7700 series defibrillators

-When the discharge waveform is flipped upside down, the TEC-7700 series clinical data cited becomes irrelevant
+When the discharged waveform is flipped upside down, the TEC-7700 series clinical data cited becomes irrelevant

 It is serious matter if the actual output waveform is different from the manual descriptions, as well as any inaccurate description documents submitted together with operator/ service manuals to regulatory authorities.